bigkahuna443/SkinModHelper/docs/guide/README.md

-Standard example of ConfigFile
+Standard example of config file
 -----------------------------------
-The following content can be copied directly into your ConfigFile for test:
+The following content can be copied directly into your config file for test:
 ```
 - Options: "SkinTest_TestA"
   OtherSprite_ExPath: "SkinTest/TestA"